 Here’s a special bit of Okinawan Culture.
 Today happens to be the winter solstice (冬至).
 Throughout Japan many families will offer rice at their butsudan (family shrines) and pray for good health in the coming year.
 In the mainland they will offer white rice.
 Okinawa has its own traditions, influenced by Chinese culture.
 Here they offer a type of fried rice called juushi (じゅうし).
 Since it is a special occasion they add a blue potato called ta-mu- in hogen（田芋 or

 Long ago Japan was known in the West as China was known until only a few years ago, as makers of cheap products that would quickly break.
-After years of its manufacturing sector suffering under the stereotype, Japanese industries invested in quality control procedures and reasearch and eventually won a new image as creators of quality precision and heavy industrial items.
+After years of its manufacturing sector suffering under the stereotype, Japanese industries invested in quality control procedures and research that eventually won it the generally positive reputation it has today.
 Toyota went from a foreign brand few Americans would buy to the leader in hybrid technology.
-This image is
+This image is still alive today, though